netzsinus/defluxio-software/README.md

 ````

 If you browse to [http://127.0.0.1:8080](http://127.0.0.1:8080), you
 should see a clone of the netzsin.us page.
+REMEMBER: If you restart the
+server you will also need to reload the webpage since its connection to
+the old server is not valid any more.

 Start a simulated frequency sensor:

 ````
 $ ./bin/defluxio-provider -genconfig